PAIR OF CANDLE HOLDERS. METAL, ENAMEL. LIMOGES, FRANCE, 19TH CENTURY.

 Reference: ZF1328

 Pair of candlesticks.
 Metal, enamel.
 Limoges, France, 19th century.
-They present faults.
-Pair of metal candlesticks decorated with polychrome enamel on the outside, each with an octagonal base that begins with a step and rises gently to the axis, which has discs and mouldings between jar-shaped shapes, ending in tubular candlesticks with a mouth that extends outwards in a smooth moulding.
-Throughout the piece, there are plant decorations in relief with a clear classicist influence, interspersed with medallions of male profiles in grisaille on the upper part and roundels on the base.
-Likewise, scrolls and plant, geometric and architectural motifs without relief can be seen, in a gold tone.
-These tondos of the base show a heraldic shield crowned and supported by two quadruped animals, and three-quarter figurative elements, identified with the name of the character represented in Latin.
-Thus, we see “Cephale”, “Lavrore” and “Adonis”.
-In Greek mythology, Cephalus was the lover of Eos, goddess of dawn, condemned by Aphrodite to only love mortals.
-Adonis was the lover of Aphrodite, eternally young and symbolizing death and the annual renewal of vegetation, and whose nature was tied to the calendar.
-This pair of candlesticks is closely inspired by a candlestick that the Louvre Museum in Paris (where it is preserved, inventory RFML.OA.2022.2.7) considers to have been made in the mid-16th century in Paris or Sèvres (France) and attributed with doubt to the master enameller Julien Robillard (active ca. 1850-1880).
-The inspiration in models and motifs of the Italian Renaissance is clear.
+They have faults.
+A pair of metal candlesticks decorated with polychrome enamel on the exterior, each with an octagonal base that begins with a step and rises gently to the central axis.
+This axis features discs and moldings interspersed with vase-like forms, culminating in tubular wicks with flared mouths set within a smooth molding.
+Throughout the pieces, there are relief vegetal decorations of clear classical influence, interspersed with grisaille medallions of male profiles at the top and roundels at the base.
+Additionally, scrolls and vegetal, geometric, and architectural motifs in a gilded tone can be seen, rendered in low relief.
+The tondos at the base display a crowned heraldic shield supported by two quadrupeds, and three-quarter-length figurative elements, identified with the Latin name of the represented figure.
+Thus, we see “Cephale,” “Lavrore,” and “Adonis.”
+In Greek mythology, Cephalus was the lover of Eos, goddess of the dawn, condemned by Aphrodite to love only mortals.
+Adonis was also a lover of Aphrodite, eternally young, and symbolized death and the annual renewal of vegetation, his nature tied to the calendar.
+This pair of candlesticks is closely inspired by a candlestick that the Louvre Museum in Paris (where it is kept, inventory RFML.OA.2022.2.7) considers to have been made in the mid-16th century in Paris or Sèvres (France) and tentatively attributed to the enamel master Julien Robillard (active around 1850-1880).
+The inspiration from Italian Renaissance models and motifs is clear.

 · Size: 12,5x12,5x15,5 cms